 Ancho Citrus Baked Salmon is a simple, easy, low fat, vitamin packed, deliciously tasty recipe!
 This ancho citrus salmon marinade is an ideal sauce to use for your salmon with all the flavors!

 You can even take your Ancho Chili Baked Salmon leftovers and make it into a salad!
-I just take my salmon and add spring greens, avocado, parmesan crisps, yellow tomatoes and Tessemae’s Southwest Ranch Dressing for another delicious meal.
+I just take my salmon and add spring greens, avocado, parmesan crisps, yellow tomatoes and ranch dressing for another delicious meal.

 Tools for making Ancho Citrus Baked Salmon: